Australian administrative law: Judicial review

-The grounds for challenging administrative action were developed at common law and have been codified in the Administrative Decisions (Judicial Review) Act 1977.
+The grounds for challenging administrative action were developed at common law and, in relation to the federal government, have been codified in the Administrative Decisions (Judicial Review) Act 1977.
 The kinds of error which would give rise to judicial review appeared to have been identified with reference to a list of categories such as relying on irrelevant considerations, improper purpose, Wednesbury unreasonableness, error of law, breaching the hearing or bias rules of natural justice.

 One of the most important features of common law systems, considered to be an aspect of "equality before the law", is that judicial review is conducted by the ordinary courts and there are no special administrative or constitutional courts.
 A. V. Dicey observed in 1885: "In England the idea of legal equality, or of the universal subjection of all classes to one law administered by the ordinary courts, has been pushed to its utmost limit."
 Superior courts of general jurisdiction are traditionally regarded as having inherent jurisdiction to review administrative actions.

-Section 75 of the Constitution of Australia provides that the High Court shall have original jurisdiction in matters including "(iii) in which the Commonwealth, or a person suing or being sued on behalf of the Commonwealth, is a party" and "(v) in which a writ of Mandamus or prohibition or an injunction is sought against an officer of the Commonwealth."
+Section 75 of the Constitution of Australia provides that the High Court shall have original jurisdiction in matters including "(i) arising under any treaty (ii) affecting consuls or representatives of other countries (iii) in which the Commonwealth, or a person suing or being sued on behalf of the Commonwealth, is a party" (iv) between states or residents of different states, or between a state and a resident of a different state and "(v) in which a writ of mandamus or prohibition or an injunction is sought against an officer of the Commonwealth."
 Since this jurisdiction is conferred by the Constitution, it can be removed only by amending the Constitution, which requires a national referendum.
 Nor, by the same token, can it be restricted; for example, jurisdiction over decisions made under a particular statutory provision cannot be ousted by a privative clause.
 Section 76 of the Constitution allows the Commonwealth parliament to legislate for additions to the High Court's original jurisdiction; such additions can be removed or altered by repealing or amending that legislation.

 The Federal Court has also been vested with original jurisdiction "with respect to any matter in which a writ of mandamus or prohibition or an injunction is sought against an officer or officers of the Commonwealth".
 This mirrors s75(v) of the Constitution, however it is important to keep in mind that the Federal Court is a creature of statute and therefore its jurisdiction is relatively easily changed by repealing or amending the Judiciary Act 1903.